kmandalas/spring-mongodb-graphlookup/README.md

 # Usage
 When the application starts it loads sample data in MongoDB (see [node.json](https://github.com/kmandalas/spring-mongodb-graphlookup/blob/master/mongo-init/data-import/node.json)).
-The data are like a "forest of trees" i.e. multiple trees under a "virtual root" node with id (masterId) having the value "-1".
+The data are like a "forest of trees" i.e. multiple trees under a "virtual root" node with id (`masterId`) having the value "-1".
-There is also the concept of versioning (i.e. different versions of the tree structure), identified by the field: changesetId.
+There is also the concept of versioning (i.e. different versions of the whole structure), identified by the field: `changesetId`.
 At the given sample, only one changeset exists.
 **Note**: in this particular sample, some nodes can belong to multiple parents (Not to be confused with path enumeration or other approaches).
 The only "hierarchical" information we need to maintain in the database is the immediate parent(s).